UX Research: Autsera

 Location of observations for Autsera.

 Following the observations, we did a qualitative analysis using affinity diagrams.
 We carried out the normal process where we wrote down observations and later put common observations into themes.
 This allowed us to see the common issues associated with a child who has autism.
 For example, we found out children usually have their unique interests.

 Looking into the data more and more it became clear there are a plethora of struggles children with autism face.

 Theme generation from affinity diagramming with Autsera's founders.
 Images blurred to hide any work covered by the NDA.

 Triangulation and Child Persona Creation

-To make a persona with a more concrete justification of its content we amalgamated data from a questionnaire the founders put out before we joined (this is called triangulation).
-The questionnaire data had a lot of accounts of struggles children faced both in public and at home through autism.
+To make a persona with a more concrete justification of its content we amalgamated data from a questionnaire the founders put out before we joined (triangulation).
+The questionnaire data had accounts of struggles children faced both in public and at home through autism.

 My colleague and I examined both sets (observations and questionnaire responses) of data and ranked the struggles on a spectrum in the persona.
 This was done to show future product designers the issues they are going to commit to solving through some application (e.g Virtual Reality, social stories, games etc).

 Data about the games played and devices used by children on the persona came directly from the questionnaire data.
-All other section's content was bought in from observation and interviews (by the founder and another colleague) carried out previously.
+All other section's content was bought in from observation and interviews carried out previously.

 Another persona was created for parents but involved my colleague and founder of Autsera creating it.
 The personas were created using Google Slides.

 Through triangulation with questionnaire data, we were able to create a more justified persona.